Improvements in SAML Authentication

 add ssl certKey fips-cert -cert fips3cert.cer -fipsKey fips-key

-You would then need to specify this certificate in the SAML action for SAML SP module.
+Then specify this certificate in the SAML action for the SAML SP module.

 set samlAction <name> -samlSigningCertName fips-cert